 What can I use instead of bananas in smoothies?

 Not everyone likes bananas.
 Or what about those with allergies, that need to controle their blood sugar, or those who just want a change in their smoothie routine?
 Fortunately, there are many replacements depending on the smoothie recipe.
 In fruity smoothies, all frozen fruits work really well, such as a pineapple or a mango.
-In nutty, chocolate, or creamy smoothies, chia seeds, oatmeal or an avocado with a little sweetener such as a date or maple syrup is a great choice.
+In nutty, chocolate, or creamy smoothies, chia seeds, oatmeal or an avocado with a little sweetener such as a date is a great choice.
 But there’s one ingredient that is being left out: the sweet potato!

 Cooked sweet potatoes are smooth and sweet.
 Indeed, you can transfer all that goodness in a smoothie, making it velvety and rich.
 Your smoothie will be super creamy and full with vitamins and fibers.
 Sweet potatoes go very well with chocolate, and even with fruit smoothies like acai, blueberry, pineapple, or apple.
 Either bake a couple of fresh sweet potatoes, or use a canned variety (BPA-free) if you are in a rush.
 I always prefer the fresh version though.
 As a super general rule I use 1/3 cup baked or cooked sweet potato puree to substitute 1 fresh medium sized banana.
 You can probably also blend this smoothie with some water as a base, but I prefer a nut milk such as almond milk or this fast version of almond milk.